|[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ SIB Audit ]||[ TFFR ]||[ Search ]||[ Site Map ]||

 This option is not available to members who select the level income option, members receiving disability benefits, or to beneficiaries of deceased members.

 Contact a TFFR Benefits Counselor to calculate benefit options and amounts.
 Then, complete a Notice of Termination form and submit to the administrative office along with copies of the following documents:

 Purchase of service credit must be complete before retirement.
 If a member retires prior to full payment of an installment agreement, service credit will be granted in proportion to the actual principal payments made.

 After you have submitted the Notice of Termination form, TFFR will review your salaries and service credit and may contact your employer for salary verification.
 To avoid a delay in your first retirement benefit, TFFR will use the salary information you submit to estimate your final salary and service credit.
 Retirement enrollment forms will be prepared using 90 percent of the estimated salary and sent to you for completion.
 Upon our receipt, your retirement benefits will begin on the first of the month of eligibility or retroactive to your retirement date.
-Once the final salary, service credit, and last date of employment is reported by your employer, your monthly benefit will be adjusted.
+Once the final salary, service credit, and last date of employment is reported by your employer, your monthly benefit may be adjusted.

 If you want your enrollment forms to use 100 percent of your final salary, you must notify the retirement office.
 Your enrollment forms will not be sent until your employer reports the final salary information.
 Your retirement benefit payment will be delayed, but will be paid retroactive to your retirement date.

 Your retirement date will be on the first or fifteenth day of the month following your last date of employment or eligibility for benefits.
 Actual payment of benefits will be on the first day of each month and may be paid retroactive to your retirement date.